 The weather is often unpredictable in the Jungfrau region.
 The average annual temperature is about -8 degrees Celsius and even in summer only slightly above freezing.
 Extreme temperatures rarely reached are -37 and +18 degrees Celsius.
 Heavy icing and snowfall lead to increased avalanche danger.
 The average wind speed measured per year is about 25 km per hour, towards evening and at night gusts reach up to 60 km/h, mostly the wind blows from south-southeast.
 There is fog on the Jungfraujoch on about half of the days in the year.

-The Jungfraujoch connects the four-thousand-meter peaks Jungfrau and Mönch.
-It is located directly on the border between the cantons of Bern and Valais.
+The Jungfraujoch connects the four-thousanders Jungfrau and Mönch.
+It is located right on the border between the cantons of Bern and Valais.

-On foot, access to the Jungfraujoch from the southern Valais via the Aletsch Glacier is possible as an easy trekking tour, but dangerous due to the danger of crevasses in the Jungfraufirn.
-An ascent from the Bernese Oberland represents an arduous high altitude tour that is only possible in favorable weather.
+You can access the Jungfraujoch by foot from the south via the Aletsch Glacier as an easy trekking tour, though it is risky due to crevasse dangers in the Jungfraufirn.
+An ascent from the Bernese Oberland is a demanding high-altitude climb that is only feasible in good weather.

-From Interlaken to Grindelwald (terminal), the drive takes just under half an hour.
-The approach is via the Grindelwaldstrasse.
+Driving from Interlaken to Grindelwald (Terminal) takes just under half an hour via Grindelwaldstrasse.

-Grindelwald Terminal is also reached in half an hour by Berner Oberland Bahn.
+The Berner Oberland Bahn also reaches Grindelwald Terminal in half an hour.
 Trains depart from Interlaken Ost every 30 minutes.

-Two large parking lots are available for visitors arriving by car.
-One is in Grindelwald Terminal, the other in Lauterbrunnen.
+There are two large parking garages available for visitors arriving by car.
+One is located in Grindelwald Terminal, and the other is in Lauterbrunnen.

-The parking garage in Lauterbrunnen is 2.50 m high inside and open throughout.
+The parking garage in Lauterbrunnen has a height of 2.50 m and is continuously open.
 Tickets can also be booked online.
-The Parkhaus in Grindelwald Terminal offers 1000 parking spaces and is also booked online.
-Entry and exit is via a QR code.
+The parking garage in Grindelwald Terminal offers 1,000 parking spaces and can also be booked online.
+Entry and exit are managed via a QR code.

 The Jungfraujoch is nicknamed “The Top of Europe” for good reason.